How to get scholarships in high school

 It is recommended that high school students apply for scholarships as soon as possible and stay on top of deadlines early in the school year.
-High school students and high school seniors usually apply the summer before that incoming year.
+High school students and high school seniors usually apply the summer before the upcoming school year.

 If you are unable to start the scholarship search that early, don't worry!
 There are deadlines throughout the year, so many scholarships will be available outside of that window.

 Do you have to pay back scholarships?